 The mom and one coach (support person) may attend the series of classes.

 Is there a cost to attend the class?

 The cost of the class is $40.00, due at the first class.

 We encourage calling and signing up for classes as soon as possible, because our space is limited.
-We encourage you to sign up for classes around your 20th – 22nd week.
+We encourage you to register for classes around the time of your 20th – 22nd week.